Keysight/cyperf/deployment/k8s/README.md

 - Modifications needed:
     1. Change the place holder container `image` URL with one that you want to use for CyPerf Agent container.
 Please get this URL from Keysight's software download portal.
     2. Change the place holder `AGENT_CONTROLLER` value with your CyPerf Controller's IP address.
+If controller IP is not known yet, this variable must be ommitted from the yaml and using cyperfagent CLI can be set after controller deployment.
+    3. By default, agents will use the interface through which it can connect to the controller (or controller proxy) and select that as management interface.
+The same interface will be used for test traffic too.
+In case there is a need for explicitly selecting management or test interface, following `env` variables can be used.
+These are mentioned in the example yaml scripts as comments.

+    ```
+        #   name: AGENT_MANAGEMENT_INTERFACE
+        #   value: "eth0"
+        #   name: AGENT_TEST_INTERFACE
+        #   value: "eth1"
+    ```

     3. Change the place holder `AGENT_TAGS` with your preferred tags for identifying the agents as visible in CyPerf Controller's Agent Assignemnt dialog.
     4. If needed, update `nodeSelector` rule according to your preference.
 The example manifests assume that `agenttype=client`and `agenttype=server` labels are already assigned to the chosen worker nodes so that CyPerf Agent client pods and server pods are not deployed in the same node.
     5. Review the server manifest yaml to decide what `type` of `Service` your use case would require. e.g. `ClusterIP`, `NodePort` etc. and change accordingly.